changesets/changesets/packages/logger/README.md

 ### Silencing Messages In Tests

-Use the `test-utils` package to silence the logs in test cases.
+Use the `@changesets/test-utils` package to silence the logs in test cases.

 For example: